Banandy-w/Selenium-Python-Tests/README.md

 Lastly is to write more tests for login and different features to and watch the POM scale

+# Conclusions
+# Next Steps
+- [ ] Write more test cases that attack the login feature differently.
+- [ ] Expand POM for another slightly more complicated feature that should also expand our understanding of Selenium.
+Likely considering Search

 # Installation to try the code
 ## Requirements / Prereqs
 * [Mozilla browser](https://www.mozilla.org/en-US/firefox/new/)